The Smiling Knight as depicted in Game of Thrones: Histories & Lore.

 A Feast for Crows (mentioned)

-The Smiling Knight was an infamous outlaw of the Kingswood Brotherhood.
+The Smiling Knight was an infamous outlaw and robber knight of the Kingswood Brotherhood.
 He was thought to be insane, but was also a deadly swordsman.
 The Smiling Knight's given name has not been published.

 - See also: Images of the Smiling Knight